4vieva/Dear-Data-Project-/README.md

-# Dear-Data-Project-
+# Dear-Data-Project
-Dear Data - Genshin Impact Login Visualisation
+# Dear Data - Genshin Impact Login Visualisation

 This project is a virtual data-art visualisation inspired by The DEAR DATA project.
 My project tracks and visualises my daily login activity from a game I usually spend my free time on - Genshin Impact.
 I implemented Processing ( Java ) to represent my data.
 Each login day is coordinated with an element icon from Genshin Impact, creating a compact and aesthetic 14 day grid based representation of 100 days of gameplay behaviour.